ecmwf/metview-python/docs/auto_examples/wind4.rst

     #

     # --------------------------------------------------------------------------------
-    # Description: Demonstrates how to combine a contour field and a wind field into a
+    # Demonstrates how to combine a contour field and a wind field into a
     # single plot (inspired by an ecCharts product).
     # --------------------------------------------------------------------------------

     import metview as mv